15 Insider Insurance Shopping Tips From State Farm

 12. How frequently should I review insurance policies to ensure they are up-to-date and meet my needs?

 It absolutely depends on your personal situation, but a good guideline is once a year or if something significant in your life changes.
 One way to think about it is to evaluate your insurance every time you have some kind of major life transition — change in marital status, having a baby, changing jobs, moving, buying a car, etc. Those are often good times to assess whether you have the right coverage.
-Your insurance agent may also have good advice on how frequently to review the policies, and that will likely vary by policy type — life, health, auto, etc.
+Your insurance agent may also have good advice on how frequently to review your insurance policies, and that will likely vary by policy type — life, health, auto, etc.

 13. How can I tell if an insurance agent is being “straight” with me, or just trying to sell something else?